1001 Small Business Ideas

 Here are some trending online business ideas

-Do you enjoy hanging out and putting up posts on Facebook and other social media platforms?
+- Social Media Business – Do you enjoy hanging out and putting up posts on Facebook and other social media platforms?
 Then why not get paid for it?
 Just about any business that sells something would like to be on social media.

 Plus you can do most of the work from home.
 Get started by approaching local small businesses or start by doing some work for a friend’s business.
 Set up a web page for your own social media business and start promoting that on social media, too.
 Here are some examples of work you could do

 So if you know marketing and how to promote on Instagram, you can run a business that helps companies get new customers, through the Instagram.

 Most business owners are not Pinterest savvy and need help to manage their accounts and post “pins”.
 This is a great freelance new business idea for moms and students.

-Use online suppliers to create and sell, unique and custom, print on demand merchandise.
+- Print on Demand – Use online suppliers to create and sell, unique and custom, print on demand merchandise.
 There are hundreds of options of print-on-demand products including phone cases, t-shirts, tote bags, home decor, greeting cards, and photo books.

 You upload your artwork and your supplier does the rest including shipping items directly to your customers.